BahaaAlnabeeh/Servicewiz-App/README.md

 # Servicewiz-App

 The Servicewiz application is an application that provides many services, including medical, engineering, educational, technological, software, electronic, and household chores, and each service has several sub-services.
-It was programmed using Flutter technology with APIs to make the application available on both the Android and IOS systems.
+It was programmed using Flutter framework with APIs to make the application available on both the Android and IOS.

 It has many features, including:
 * Helps you speed up your workflow with a new and unique set of services.